Eat the Rich (Aerosmith song)

-"Eat the Rich" is a song performed by American hard rock band Aerosmith.
-It was written by Steven Tyler, Joe Perry, and Jim Vallance and was released in June 1993 by Geffen Records as the second single from the band's eleventh album, Get a Grip (1993).
-The song had success on US rock radio, peaking at number five on the Mainstream Rock Tracks chart.
-In the UK it peaked at number 34, and in Canada, it peaked at number 45.
-The band's next four singles and correlating videos garnered more mainstream success for the album.
+"Eat the Rich" is a song by American rock band Aerosmith, written by Steven Tyler, Joe Perry, and Jim Vallance.
+It was released in June 1993 by Geffen Records as the second single from the band's 11th album, Get a Grip (1993).
+The song had success on US rock radio, peaking at number five on the Billboard Album Rock Tracks chart.
+In the United Kingdom, it peaked at number 34, while in Canada, it peaked at number 45.

 The song quickly became a fan favorite and drew a rousing reaction from crowds when it was used as the band's opening song on the Get a Grip Tour.
 The band has played the song several times on the Route of All Evil Tour, despite being generally limited to a 13-song setlist.

-The song was featured on the band's 1994 Geffen Records-era greatest hits album Big Ones as well as the first song on the live double-album A Little South of Sanity.
+The song was included on the band's 1994 Geffen Records-era greatest hits album Big Ones as well as the first song on the live double-album A Little South of Sanity.

 Structure

 On Get a Grip, the song is preceded by a 23-second track called "Intro" which features heavy bass, rapid, quasi-tribal drumming, a reversed chorus of "Eat the Rich", rapid-fire lyrics by Tyler, and a sample of Aerosmith's "Walk This Way" right at the end, before "Eat the Rich" starts.
-"Intro" also features a line from "F.I.N.E.*," a song from their previous album, Pump.
+"Intro" also features a line from "F.I.N.E.*", a song from their previous album, Pump.